What is Sleep Apnea?

 A lot of people view snoring as a normal part of sleeping.
-Only few know that it can be an indication of an obstruction in one’s breathing, which means that it should not be taken lightly.
+Only a few know that it can be an indication of an obstruction in one’s breathing, which means that it should not be taken lightly.
 Sleeping disorders such as snoring and sleep apnea can be addressed properly through the expertise of Dr. Joel Smith.
 Our facility in Beaumont, Texas, is always open for consultations or inquiries regarding such conditions.

 Dr. Smith provides a wide range of sleep apnea treatment options.
-Treatments include CPAP, uvulopalatopharyngoplasty, thermal ablation, and many more.
+Treatments include CPAP, uvulopalatopharyngoplasty, thermal ablation, and much more.
 During your consultation with us here in Beaumont, Texas, you will be given various treatment options and will be advised on the right treatment to address your situation.

 To get started, we will examine your mouth and ask some questions about your health and sleep history, and consult your physician.
 After their diagnoses, we will take molds of your teeth and measure and record a bite registration with your lower jaw in a forward position.
 These dental records will be sent to a laboratory where the device will be custom made for you.
 The lab will then send the custom appliance back to us and Dr. Smith will show you how to insert, remove, clean, and care for your device.

 Yes!
 The treatment is much safer than not actually treating it and waiting too long.